What Is the Minimum Credit Score to Rent an Apartment or House?

 As a tenant or rental applicant, the Fair Credit Reporting Act (FCRA) gives you rights when your rental application is denied in what is called an “adverse action.”
 Among your rights, the landlord must supply you with the contact information (name, address and phone number) of the screening company and give you notice that you have 60 days to request a free copy of your tenant screening report.
 Review the report for any incorrect or outdated information.
 If it contains an error, you can dispute it.[11]

-By law, you have the right to dispute any inaccurate information on your screening report and have it corrected.
-The credit reporting company generally has 30 to 45 days to investigate your dispute, but it may vary by state.[12]
-The Consumer Financial Protection Bureau also provides dispute forms for you to use.[13]
+By law, you have the right to dispute any inaccurate information on your tenant screening report and have it corrected.
+The screening company generally has 30 days to investigate your dispute, though in some cases they may take up to 45 days, but it may vary by state.
+In some states, the deadline may be shorter.[11]
+The Consumer Financial Protection Bureau also provides dispute forms for you to use for credit report disputes.[12]

 Apply for a different property that fits your budget

 If a landlord rejected your rental application, you may decide to look for a different rental property that fits your budget and credit score range.
-Start by calculating your rent to income ratio to get an idea of what you can afford.[14]
+Start by calculating your rent-to-income ratio to get an idea of what you can afford.[13]
+Generally, a good rule of thumb is to spend 30% of gross income on rent.
 You may also want to contact the prospective landlord before you apply to confirm their minimum requirements.

 Work on improving your credit score